mpicbg-scicomp/tissue_miner/README.md

 TissueMiner comes along with a great variety of tools to work with the created movie database.
 These include
 * Lineage Tracking
 * Cell Shear Contribution Analysis
-* Topolgy Anlayses (T1s, polygon classes, etc.)
+* Topology Analyses (cell rearrangements, cell packing, etc.)
 * and some more.
 See the [Batch Processing Guide](MovieProcessing.md#Tools) for a complete listing

 Many of these tools provide tabular results as well as rendered movies to make the complex nature of timelapse more accessible.

-TissueMiner also contains a GUI (**todo rapha** really where is it?) to group cells (ROI's) in space, and a lineage browsing algorithm to follow these ROI's backward and forward in time.
+TissueMiner also contains a GUI [here](fiji_macros/draw_n_get_ROIcoord.ijm) to group cells (ROI's) in space, and a lineage browsing algorithm to follow these ROI's backward and forward in time.

 ### High-Level Programming API